sabbavarapu/python-yaml/docs/dependencies.rst

 Dependencies
 ============

-The projects dependenvies are list in :download:`requirements.txt
+The projects dependencies are list in :download:`requirements.txt
 <../requirements.txt>`:

 =============== ===================================